dive-into-machine-learning/dive-into-machine-learning/README.md

 ## A Few Useful Things to Know about Machine Learning

 Read **[A Few Useful Things to Know about Machine Learning](http://homes.cs.washington.edu/~pedrod/papers/cacm12.pdf)** by Pedro Domingos.
 It's densely packed with valuable information, but not opaque.
 The author understands that there's a lot of "black art" and folk wisdom, and they invite you in.
-(Thanks to Mansi Sheth for this resource.)

 Take your time with this one.
 Take notes.
 Don't worry if you don't understand it all yet.